 Finding your login credentials to log in later

-Towards the top of the dashboard, you’ll notice a box with your WordPress login credentials.
-If you’re using the WordPress test site for a few minutes, or hours, there’s no reason to remember the credentials.
+Towards the top of the WP Sandbox dashboard, go to the Advanced tab and you’ll notice a box with your WordPress login credentials.
+If you’re using the WordPress test site for a few minutes there’s no reason to remember the credentials.
 But if you’re planning to come back to your WordPress test site in the future, make sure to save the credentials for future use.

 If you find yourself creating WordPress test sites on a regular basis, Poopy.life has a feature that automatically sends the login information to the email of your choice.